Time to Inbox

 Yahoo

-TTI is measured from the moment we hand a message to our outbound servers to the moment it appears in the destination inbox, taken from the message's own timestamps.
+TTI is measured from the moment a send request reaches our servers to the moment the message appears in the destination inbox, read from the timestamps the message itself carries.
 Only successful inbox deliveries count toward these numbers.

 Why email delivery speed matters